Obituary of Alice S. Yacobucci

 Funeral services will be held on Thursday, January 30, 2020 at 11a.m. at the Lenz & Betz Funeral Home, 69 Otsego Street, Canajoharie, NY 13317.
 Relatives and friends are invited and may call on Wednesday evening from 4 until 7p.m. at the funeral home.
 Burial will take place at a later date in the Fort Plain Cemetery.

 In lieu of flowers contributions in her memory may be made to Ayers Memorial Animal Shelter, 133 Hilltop Road, Sprakers, NY 12166.
-Please visit the online memorial at www.brbsfuneral.comTo send flowers to the family of Alice Yacobucci, please visit Tribute Store
+Please visit the online memorial at www.brbsfuneral.comTo send flowers to the family or plant a tree in memory of Alice Yacobucci, please visit Tribute Store